cypherjung/Random-py.codes/README.md

 # STARTING
-basic starting codes for the following topic will be covered: fundamentals if/else statements nested loops
+basic starting codes for the following topics will be covered: fundamentals if/else statements nested loops